 In this course, taken midway through the DLP program, students have the opportunity to delve deeply into a sensitive and important issue at the forefront of the U.S. right now: racism and the law.
 Through the study of historical texts, as well as contemporary studies of racism and public policy, students learn how race—explicitly and implicitly—has been deeply embedded into the policymaking framework of U.S. institutions.

-Toward the end of the course, DLP Boston cohort students then participate in the second of the DLP program’s residencies—a four-day program in London, England.
-There, as with the Washington, D.C. intensive, students have the opportunity to hear from scholars, policymakers, and elected officials on the topics studied in the course, as well as contemporary policy issues in the United Kingdom, the European Union, and in U.S./U.K. relations.
+Toward the end of the course, DLP students then participate in the second of the DLP program’s residencies.
+There, students have the opportunity to hear from scholars, policymakers, and elected officials on the topics studied in the course, as well as contemporary policy issues.

 Public Policy Theory and Practice (2)